Vlemert/yarfl/README.md

 ##### initialValue

-The initial value of the field
+The initial value of the field.

+\_Note: this value will be ignored if an initial value for the same field is set on `<Yarfl.Form>`.

 ##### dirty